 100% of our students transitioned on time from 8th to 9th and from 9th to 10th grade.

-100% on-time high school graduation rate vs. 64% of their peers at NYC public.
+100% on-time high school graduation rate in FY2022 vs. 86% in NYC public schools.

-100% of Publicolor graduates went on to college or post-secondary accreditation vs. 57% of their school peers.
+100% of Publicolor graduates went on to college or post-secondary accreditation vs. 60% of their school peers.

-Over 25,000 corporate, community and college volunteers were engaged in painting public schools alongside our students, and tutoring and mentoring them since 1996.
+Over 27,000 corporate, community and college volunteers were engaged in painting public schools alongside our students, and tutoring and mentoring them since 1996.